Gabi-Gindoff/PITA-repository/README.md

 ## About

 PITA is a chatbot for the Penn State Abington IT Student Workers to utilize when they are faced with an issue they can not solve and need additional assistance with troubleshooting for common IT issues.
 This chatbot will enable the IT student workers to quickly retrieve answers to help faculty and students in an efficient manner.
 PITA answers common IT issues and questions, looks up details in the knowledge base, and provides step by step solutions.
 PITA serves as a fast and personalized virtual IT assistant.
-PITA essentially serves as a virtual assistant to quickly answer common IT questions and issues.
 The chatbot provides an intuitive conversational interface for users to get help with troubleshooting, university software, and other technical problems.

 Key features: